Slimefun/Slimefun4/.github/CONTRIBUTING.md

 We also have a suggestions section in our Discord Server too, you can check out `#approved` for any suggestions the community has voted for.
 It is a great place to start looking for ideas on what to add or change.

-Also consider making an addon for your additions when they get too large, check out our [Developer Guide](https://github.com/TheBusyBiscuit/Slimefun4/wiki/Developer-Guide).
+Also consider making an addon for your additions when they get too large, too abstract or too "niche".
+You can check out our [Developer Guide](https://github.com/TheBusyBiscuit/Slimefun4/wiki/Developer-Guide) for a guide on how to create a Slimefun addon..

-## 4. Translations
+## 4. Pull Requests: Translations
 Another great way to contribute to Slimefun is by working on translations for the project.
 Slimefun's translation is available on [gitlocalize.com](https://gitlocalize.com/repo/3841).
 Just find a language you are fluent in and translate away.
 But make sure to submit a "Review Request" when you are done.